TBSliver/Sesbania/docs/dev/database.md

 `sesbania_` and will be so throughout the rest of the documentation - but plugin code should not rely on that, and should instead use the DBIC resultsets and joins.

+## Plugin Tables

+A plugin table should be prefixed with the plugin name, while keeping in the table name limits.
+Some examples:

+* `core_users`
+* `core_users_roles`
+* `formbuilder_forms`
+* `formbuilder_forms_inputs`

+The column names are otherwise arbitrary, although all tables should have a primary key defined.
+(This can be a multi column key, or whatever is required)